aaronpk/Overland-iOS/README.md

 * `motion` - an array of motion states detected by the motion coprocessor.
 Possible values are: `driving`, `walking`, `running`, `cycling`, `stationary`.
 A common combination is `driving` and `stationary` when the phone is resting on the dashboard of a moving car.
 * `battery_state` - `unknown`, `charging`, `full`, `unplugged`
 * `battery_level` - a value from 0 to 1 indicating the percent battery remaining.
-* `locations_in_payload` - the number of locations that were sent in the batch along with this location
+* `wifi` - If the device is connected to a wifi hotspot, the name of the SSID will be included
+* `device_id` - The device ID configured in the settings, or an empty string

 The following properties are included only if the "include tracking stats" option is selected: